 California Baptist University maintains a rolling admission policy.
-Applicants for admission to graduate study at California Baptist University must apply for acceptance into a specific program of study.
 Each program of study has specific admission requirements which are listed in the program sections of the catalog.
 Admission and application requirements common to all graduate programs are as follows:

-- Application - Applicants for admission to graduate study at CBU must apply for acceptance into a specific graduate program.
+- 1. Application - Applicants for admission to graduate study at CBU must apply for acceptance into a specific graduate program.
 Applications can be submitted online at www.calbaptist.edu/admissions or paper applications can be obtained by contacting the Graduate Admissions Office. - 2.
 Application Fee - A non-refundable application processing fee is required. - 3.
 Completion of a Bachelor's Degree - A bachelor's degree from a regionally accredited institution or the evaluated equivalency of a bachelor's degree from a regionally accredited institution is required. - 4.
 Official Transcripts - Official sealed transcripts from all colleges and universities attended must be submitted to the Graduate Admissions Office.
 "Issued to Student" transcripts are not official.
-An official transcript is one that the University receives directly from that institution and bears an official seal.
-A summary of credit transferred from an institution previously attended and recorded on another transcript is not acceptable. - Foreign transcripts must be translated and evaluated by an approved evaluation service.
-Evaluations must be detailed, including course grades and grade point average.
-An official sealed copy of the evaluation is required.
-Please contact the Graduate Admissions Office or the International Student Center for additional information.
+An official transcript is one the University receives directly from that institution and bears an official seal.
+A summary of credit transferred from an institution previously attended and recorded on another transcript is not acceptable. - 5.
+GPA Requirement - Applicants to graduate studies must possess a minimum cumulative or last 60 semester (or 90 quarter) unit grade point average of 2.75.
+Some programs have other GPA requirements.
+Applicants who do not meet the minimum GPA should see specific program admission requirements for options. - 6.
+Recommendations - Recommendations are required and forms are provided.
+Recommendations may not come from family members or friends.
+Please see specific program requirements for additional recommendation criteria.